-One of then most common customizations you’ll want to kick off with is to create a global tab which typically shows a person’s default CRM page.
+Meaning one of then most common customizations you’ll want to kick off with is to create a global tab.
+Often we’ll want to shows a person’s default CRM page.
 (Normally this will contain their default dashboard.)

 The steps involved are;

 - Create a hosted control to hold the starting CRM page.

 - Create an action to position on the opening CRM page.